neverfap-deluxe/nfd-api/content/general_about/about-intro-01.md

 Welcome to NeverFap Deluxe!

-I decided to create this website in 2019 to help people overcome porn addiction, in the easiest and most effective way possible.
+I decided to create NeverFap Deluxe in 2019 to help people overcome porn addiction, in the easiest and most effective way possible.

 In essence, I aim to teach people how to be in complete control of their minds using the power of meditation and other various awareness and mental health practices.